Home Articles How to fact-check when news is breaking

 • Was any attribution or source of the image/video mentioned?

-If you can only find the images/videos on an obscure website or post then it’s a good enough reason to not trust it blindly.
+If you can only find the images/videos on an obscure website or post, then that's a good enough reason not to trust it blindly.

 Rely on trusted sources and authorities

-In a situation like a war, flood, an earthquake, or a political crisis, there ought to be a gap between the news break and the details of the event.
-Presence of bot and impostor accounts on social media has exacerbated the spread of false information by taking advantage of time taken to share authoritative and official communication.
+In a situation like a war, flood, an earthquake, or a political crisis, there ought to be a gap between the news breaking and the details of the event.
+The presence of bots and impostor accounts on social media has exacerbated the spread of false information by taking advantage of the time taken to share authoritative and official communication.
 So, follow authoritative and trusted information sources:

 • What are on-ground reporters saying?